-- Start your ride well hydrated

-- During running drink at regular intervals

-- After the ride rehydrate to recover faster
+- Start always well hydrated - During cycling and running drink at regular intervals - When you finished rehydrate to recover faster

 The longer the distance and the higher the temperature and humidity, the greater the need for fluids.
-The individual's fluid need during endurance activities depends on various factors, e.g. climatic conditions, sweating rates or running duration and intensity.
+The individual's fluid need during endurance activities depends on various factors, e.g. duration and intensity, climatic conditions and sweating rates.
 A general hydration strategy for endurance exercise lasting more than 60 minutes is to drink amounts of circa 400-800ml/hour, consumed regularly in small quantities over each hour (e.g. 150ml every 15 minutes).
 If you compete in a hot environment, you will need a little more fluid per hour than in a cold environment.